bpolitiadis/blogbuster/README.md

   - Dynamic color schemes for each mood
   - Theme affects post display, buttons, and UI elements
   - Consistent visual experience across the platform
+- Debate system:
+  - Users can challenge post authors to debates
+  - Each participant gets one reply
+  - Other users can vote on the debate
+  - Debates end after 48 hours or 10 votes
+  - Winner receives 100 XP
+  - Real-time vote counting and status updates
 - API Routes:
   - `POST /api/posts`: Create new post (protected)
   - `GET /api/posts`: List posts with search and filtering